-Fair value of property, plant & equipment Assumptions and judgements are utilised in determining the fair value of Council's property, plant and equipment including useful lives and depreciation rates.
+Fair value of property, plant & equipment

+Assumptions and judgements are utilised in determining the fair value of Council's property, plant and equipment including useful lives and depreciation rates.
 These assumptions are discussed in note 27.

-Investment in wafer corporation Assumptions utilised in the determination of Council's valuation of its investment in TasWater are discussed in note 20.
+Assumptions utilised in the determination of Council's valuation of its investment in TasWater are discussed in

-Landfill/Tip Rehabilitation Assumptions and judgements are utilised in determining the present value of future rehabilitation costs.
+Assumptions and judgements are utilised in determining the present value of future rehabilitation costs.
 These assumptions are discussed in note 31.